EESL to boost adoption of energy efficient products, services

-New Delhi, March 9 (IANS) With the aim to maximise the adoption of energy efficient products and services in the country, Energy Efficiency Services Limited (EESL), a joint venture under Ministry of Power, has decided to empanel Corporate Sales Agencies, Direct Sales Agencies, Dealers and Retailers and other Demand Aggregators, including ESCOs with requisite under the Success Fee Model.
+New Delhi: With the aim to maximise the adoption of energy efficient products and services in the country, Energy Efficiency Services Limited (EESL), a joint venture under Ministry of Power, has decided to empanel Corporate Sales Agencies, Direct Sales Agencies, Dealers and Retailers and other Demand Aggregators, including ESCOs with requisite under the Success Fee Model.

 Through this, EESL seeks to boost and expand the sale of its various existing and new products and services in the markets.